 (1) General.
-Safety-related work practices shall be employed to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts, when work is performed near or on equipment or circuits which are or may be energized.
-The specific safety-related work practices shall be consistent with the nature and extent of the associated electrical hazards.
+You must employ safety-related work practices to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts, when work is performed near or on equipment or circuits which are or may be energized.
+The specific safety-related work practices must be consistent with the nature and extent of the associated electrical hazards.

 (a) Deenergized parts.
-Live parts to which an employee may be exposed shall be deenergized before the employee works on or near them, unless the employer can demonstrate that deenergizing introduces additional or increased hazards or is infeasible due to equipment design or operational limitations.
+You must deenergize live parts to which an employee may be exposed shall be deenergized before the employee works on or near them, unless the employer can demonstrate that deenergizing introduces additional or increased hazards or is infeasible due to equipment design or operational limitations.
 Live parts that operate at less than 50 volts to ground need not be deenergized if there will be no increased exposure to electrical burns or to explosion due to electric arcs.

-(b) Energized parts.
-If the exposed live parts are not deenergized (i.e., for reasons of increased or additional hazards or infeasibility), other safety-related work practices shall be used to protect employees who may be exposed to the electrical hazards involved.
-Such work practices shall protect employees against contact with energized circuit parts directly with any part of their body or indirectly through some other conductive object.
-The work practices that are used shall be suitable for the conditions under which the work is to be performed and for the voltage level of the exposed electric conductors or circuit parts.
+If the exposed live parts are not deenergized (i.e., for reasons of increased or additional hazards or infeasibility), you must use other safety-related work practices to protect employees who may be exposed to the electrical hazards involved.
+Such work practices must protect employees against contact with energized circuit parts directly with any part of their body or indirectly through some other conductive object.
+The work practices that are used must be suitable for the conditions under which the work is to be performed and for the voltage level of the exposed electric conductors or circuit parts.
 Specific work practice requirements are detailed in WAC 296-24-960

 (2) Working on or near exposed deenergized parts.

-(a) Application.
 This subsection applies to work on exposed deenergized parts or near enough to them to expose the employee to any electrical hazard they present.
-Conductors and parts of electric equipment that have been deenergized but have not been locked out or tagged according to this subsection shall be treated as energized parts, and WAC 296-24-960
+You must treat conductors and parts of electric equipment that have been deenergized but have not been locked out or tagged according to this subsection as energized parts, and WAC 296-24-960

 applies to work on or near them.

 (b) Lockout and tagging.
-While any employee is exposed to contact with parts of fixed electric equipment or circuits which have been deenergized, the circuits energizing the parts shall be locked out or tagged or both according to the requirements of this section.
-The requirements shall be followed in the order in which they are presented (i.e., (b)(i) of this subsection first, then (b)(ii) of this subsection.
+While any employee is exposed to contact with parts of fixed electric equipment or circuits which have been deenergized, you must lock out or tag (or both) the circuits energizing the parts according to the requirements of this section.
+You must follow the requirements in the order in which they are presented (i.e., (b)(i) of this subsection first, then (b)(ii) of this subsection.

 (i) Procedures.
-The employer shall maintain a written copy of the procedures outlined in (b) of this subsection and shall make it available for inspection by employees and by the director and his or her authorized representatives.
+You must maintain a written copy of the procedures outlined in (b) of this subsection and you must make it available for inspection by employees and by the director and their authorized representatives.

 (ii) Deenergizing equipment.

-(A) Safe procedures for deenergizing circuits and equipment shall be determined before circuits or equipment are deenergized.
+(A) You must determine safe procedures for deenergizing circuits and equipment before circuits or equipment are deenergized.

-(B) The circuits and equipment to be worked on shall be disconnected from all electric energy sources.
-Control circuit devices, such as push buttons, selector switches, and interlocks, shall not be used as the sole means for deenergizing circuits or equipment.
-Interlocks for electric equipment shall not be used as a substitute for lockout and tagging procedures.
+(B) You must disconnect the circuits and equipment to be worked on from all electric energy sources.
+You must not use control circuit devices, such as push buttons, selector switches, and interlocks, as the sole means for deenergizing circuits or equipment.
+You must not use interlocks for electric equipment as a substitute for lockout and tagging procedures.

-(C) Stored electric energy which might endanger personnel shall be released.
-Capacitors shall be discharged and high capacitance elements shall be short-circuited and grounded, if the stored electric energy might endanger personnel.
+(C) You must release stored electric energy which might endanger personnel.
+You must discharge capacitors and you must short-circuit and ground high capacitance elements, if the stored electric energy might endanger personnel.

-(D) Stored nonelectrical energy in devices that could reenergize electric circuit parts shall be blocked or relieved to the extent that the circuit parts could not be accidentally energized by the device.
+(D) You must block stored nonelectrical energy in devices that could reenergize electric circuit parts or relieve it to the extent that the circuit parts could not be accidentally energized by the device.

 (iii) Application of locks and tags.

-(A) A lock and a tag shall be placed on each disconnecting means used to deenergize circuits and equipment on which work is to be performed, except as provided in subitems (C) and (E) of this item.
-The lock shall be attached to prevent persons from operating the disconnecting means unless they resort to undue force or the use of tools.
+(A) You must place a lock and a tag on each disconnecting means used to deenergize circuits and equipment on which work is to be performed, except as provided in subitems (C) and (E) of this item.
+You must attach the lock to prevent persons from operating the disconnecting means unless they resort to undue force or the use of tools.

-(B) Each tag shall contain a statement prohibiting unauthorized operation of the disconnecting means and removal of the tag.
+(B) Each tag must contain a statement prohibiting unauthorized operation of the disconnecting means and removal of the tag.

 (C) If a lock cannot be applied, or if the employer can demonstrate that tagging procedures will provide a level of safety equivalent to that obtained by the use of a lock, a tag may be used without a lock.

-(D) A tag used without a lock, as permitted by subitem (C) of this item, shall be supplemented by at least one additional safety measure that provides a level of safety equivalent to that obtained by the use of a lock.
+(D) You must supplement a tag used without a lock, as permitted by subitem (C) of this item, by at least one additional safety measure that provides a level of safety equivalent to that obtained by the use of a lock.
 Examples of additional safety measures include the removal of an isolating circuit element, blocking of a controlling switch, or opening of an extra disconnecting device.